gatrellesse/Tetris_ENSTA/README.md

 # Tetris - Single & Multiplayer

 ## Overview
-This is a C++ implementation of the classic Tetris game, supporting both single-player and multiplayer modes.
+This is a C++ implementation of the classic Tetris game using POO methods, supporting both single-player and multiplayer modes.
 The game utilizes the SFML library for graphics and input handling and includes a networking component that enables multiplayer gameplay over a local network.

 ## Features
 - Classic Tetris gameplay mechanics